FACTION BRIEF

 Primary Target

-Nexus calls them the most dangerous activist threat — not because of the damage, which is manageable, but because of the argument, which is not.
+Nexus classifies the Commons as its most dangerous activist threat — not because of the damage, which is manageable, but because of the argument, which is not.
+The Commons considers the terrorist designation a compliment.

 The Dim Ward